diggzhang/koala/README.md

 # koala

-the complete restful koajs app, use for onions event API request server now
+the complete restful koajs app, use for onions event API request server

 # Getting started